Ari Wolfe: Broadcasting career

 In 1998, Wolfe began his play-by-play career as the voice of the Albany Firebirds, serving in that role for six seasons.
 When the Firebirds left the Arena Football League (AFL), Wolfe was hired to be the play-by-play voice for the Philadelphia Soul, where he remained until 2008.
-Wolfe has always been synonymous with the AFL.
-Leading up to 2018 season Wolfe called arena games for CBS Sports Network, OLN, ESPN, Versus and NFL Network.
+Leading up to the 2018 season, Wolfe called arena games for CBS Sports Network, OLN, ESPN, Versus, and the NFL Network.

-From 2005 to 2009 Wolfe was the play-by-play man for Louisville Cardinals football and men's basketball games.
-It was while working with the Cardinals in 2005 that Wolfe won his first Sports Emmy for Outstanding Play-by-Play and his overall composite work.
+From 2005 to 2009, Wolfe was the commentator for the Louisville Cardinals football and men's basketball games.
+In 2005, Wolfe won his first Sports Emmy.
+It was in the Outstanding Play-by-Play category.
 In addition to play-by-play at Louisville, Wolfe also hosted Courtside with Rick Pitino and Kickoff with Coach K.

-Wolfe's impressive resume led ESPN to hire him as the play-by-play man for the Madden Challenge in 2007, shown on Super Bowl Sunday on ESPN2.
-He was also hired as one of their play-by-play men for the Big East Conference.
+ESPN hired him as the play-by-play man for the Madden Challenge in 2007, shown on Super Bowl Sunday on ESPN2 and for the Big East Conference.

-In 2009, Wolfe was hired by Universal Sports as the play-by-play announcer for events including World Cup of Rowing, the Women's World Ice Championships, and the World Table Tennis Championships.
-His work at Universal led NBC Sports to use him as their play-by-play announcer for Table Tennis at the 2012 Summer Olympics.
-Wolfe returned to NBC in 2016 to call Table Tennis for the Rio Olympics, and subsequently called for the Women's Table Tennis World Cup on ESPN in the fall of 2016.
+In 2019, Wolfe began calling Kansas City Chiefs games for the team's preseason television network, alongside color analyst Trent Green.

-During 2014, Wolfe worked for NFL Network, ESPN, CBS, Root Sports, Time Warner Cable Sports Net, Campus Insiders and the Mountain West Network.
+In 2025, Wolfe returned to the arena football broadcast booth as main play-by-play voice of Arena Football One on Vice TV's Sunday Night at the Arena.